ZiadHatab/vna-switch-terms/README.md

 In this repository, I present an interesting technique for determining switch terms using only three receivers of a VNA (left image above).
 Although most modern VNAs are based on a four-sampler architecture (right image above), it is noteworthy that switch terms can be measured without using the fourth receiver or prior SOLT calibration.
 This method requires only three reciprocal devices.

+If you want to learn more about switch terms, I have post all about it: <https://ziadhatab.github.io/posts/vna-switch-terms/>

 ## How it works

 I will not discuss the details here, but you can check the math yourself in [1] (it is quite straightforward).
 Instead, I will highlight a few practical things that could help you avoid unnecessary pitfalls.